-When calculations for the School Performance Grades are run all components are rounded to the 10th.
-Prior to assigning letter grades to the final score and, for K-8 schools, reading and math achievement scores numbers are rounded to the whole.
-All reporting of School Performance grades in the NC School Report Card are rounded to the whole for display.
+When calculations for the SPGs are run, all components are rounded to the 10th.
+Prior to assigning letter grades to the final score and, to K-8 schools, reading and math achievement score numbers are rounded to the whole.
+All reporting of SPGs in the NC School Report Card are rounded to the whole for display.

-Schools who earn an "A" grade for the School Performance Grades may be given an "A^{+NG}" designation.
-This designation is used to comply with the Elementary and Secondary Education Act requirement that the highest rated schools in a state model do not have significant achievement/graduation gaps between their highest and lowest performing subgroups.
-"A^{+NG}" schools have no significant gap in achievement/graduation, "A" schools either have a significant gap or not enough data to measure gaps.
-Data is available in the public reporting to identify the differences between the schools
+Schools who earn an "A" grade for the SPGs may be given an "A+NG" designation.
+This designation is used to comply with the Elementary and Secondary Education Act (ESEA) requirement that the highest rated schools in a state model do not have significant achievement/graduation gaps between their highest and lowest performing student groups.
+"A+NG" schools have no significant gap in achievement/graduation, "A" schools either have a significant gap or not enough data to measure gaps.
+Data is available in the public reporting to identify the differences between the schools.